BasileiosKal/dif-bbs-signature-api/API_2/draft-bbs-signatures.md

                      to an empty string.
 - signed (OPTIONAL), a list of generator and message pairs.
 Generators must be G1 points, and the messages must be non-zero scalars mod r.
-The list MUST be the same and with the same order as the to_sign list supplied to Sign.
+If not supplied, will default to the empty array ("[]").

 Parameters: